kanisterio/kanister/docs/architecture.rst

 ^ ``RootPath`` is the path for the Kopia repository.
-It is the sub-path within the path prefix specified in storage location
+It is the sub-path within the path prefix specified in the storage location
-^ ``Username`` is an optional field used to override the default username while connecting to Kopia repository
+^ ``Username`` is an optional field used to override the default username while connecting to the Kopia repository
-^ ``Hostname`` is an optional field used to override the default host name while connecting to Kopia repository
+^ ``Hostname`` is an optional field used to override the default host name while connecting to the Kopia repository

-Kopia identifies users by ``username@hostname`` and uses the values specified when establishing connection to the repository to identify backups created in the session.
+Kopia identifies users by ``username@hostname`` and uses the values specified when establishing a connection to the repository to identify backups created in the session.

-^ ``PasswordSecretRef`` is the reference to the secret containing password to connect to Kopia repository
+^ ``PasswordSecretRef`` is the reference to the secret containing the password to connect to the Kopia repository
-^ ``CacheSizeSettings`` is an optional field used to specify size of the different caches for the Kopia repository.
+^ ``CacheSizeSettings`` is an optional field used to specify the size of the different caches for the Kopia repository.
 If not specified, default cache settings are used by repository server controller